top of page

 The adjective 'atavistic' has its origins in the Latin word 'atavus,' which means 'great-great-great-grandfather' or 'ancestor.'
 In Latin, 'atavus' was a term used to refer to one's remote ancestors.
 Over time, this term evolved into 'atavistic' in English, describing traits or behaviors that have reappeared after lying dormant for many generations.
 The concept of atavism is rooted in the idea that certain characteristics or tendencies may skip several generations only to resurface unexpectedly, reflecting traits from distant ancestors.
 The etymology of 'atavistic' highlights its connection to ancestral heritage and the resurgence of long-dormant qualities, offering insight into its usage to describe such phenomena in contemporary contexts.

-Quiz: Find the meaning of atavistic
+Find the correct meaning of the adjective atavistic:

 Try Again!